glasgowcompbio/PALS/README.md

 ```
 Many example notebooks are provided in the [notebooks](https://github.com/glasgowcompbio/PALS/tree/master/notebooks) folders.
 If you have any question in using PALS in your application, please raise an issue or simply email us.'

+### 8. Analysis of User-defined Metabolite Sets

+PALS can be used to analyse any user-defined group of metabolites.
+In the paper, we demonstrated this through an example
+by analysing potentially unknown metabolites that have been grouped into Molecular Families (by GNPS) and into
+Mass2Motifs (by MS2LDA).
+[The following notebook](https://github.com/glasgowcompbio/PALS/blob/master/notebooks/GNPS_analysis.ipynb) demonstrates how the analysis was done.
+Additionally Molecular Families and Mass2Motifs analysis have also been included as an option in PALS Viewer.